 4. Southern Ocean Lodge

 I can’t imagine anywhere more remote than Southern Ocean Lodge on Kangaroo Island.
-Kangaroo Island is a pristine wilderness which lies off the mainland of South Australia, southwest of Adelaide.
+Kangaroo Island is a pristine wilderness that lies off the mainland of South Australia, southwest of Adelaide.
 Over a third of the island is protected in nature reserves.

 This remote island is covered in old-growth vegetation, webbed with farmland but little else in the way of human development.
 The island is framed by wave-pounded limestone cliffs and headlands.
 At its far western tip, granite formations – The Remarkables – have been sculpted into strange shapes, like something out of a Dali painting.

-Get up close and personal with kangaroos, seals and penguins, as well as bountiful birdlife.
+Get up close and personal with kangaroos, seals, and penguins, as well as bountiful birdlife.
 In the west, Flinders Chase National Park is known for penguin colonies and striking coastal rock formations, like the sculpted Remarkable Rocks and the stalactite-covered Admirals Arch.

 The consequences of European settlement on the mainland have passed this mystical island by, and several endemic sub-species developed.
-Southern Ocean Lodge, on KI’s southwest coast, has its own naturalist guides who help guests spot echidnas (like hedgehogs) goannas (lizards), koalas, emus and (of course) kangaroos.
+Southern Ocean Lodge, on KI’s southwest coast, has its own naturalist guides who help guests spot echidnas (like hedgehogs) goannas (lizards), koalas, emus, and (of course) kangaroos.
 They also lead beach walks among throngs of seals and sea lions.